Menopausal Hormone Therapy After Breast Cancer

 When women reach menopause, some choose to take PHT, which is made up of female hormones (estrogen, sometimes along with progesterone) to help reduce menopause symptoms.
 But doctors have been concerned about women who have had breast cancer using PHT, because of the known link between estrogen levels and breast cancer growth.

 In the past, doctors often offered PHT after breast cancer treatment to women suffering from severe symptoms because early studies had shown no harm.
-But a well-designed clinical trial (the HABITS study) found that breast cancer survivors taking PHT were much more likely to develop a new or recurrent breast cancer than women who were not taking the drugs.
+But a well-designed clinical trial (the HABITS study) found that breast cancer survivors taking PHT were much more likely to develop a new or recurrent breast cancer (cancer that comes back after treatment) than women who were not taking the drugs.
 Most doctors now feel that if a woman was previously treated for breast cancer, taking PHT would be unwise.

 Relieving menopausal symptoms without hormone therapy